-The NSW War Memorials Register is undergoing essential maintenance and system upgrades.
-Submissions about war memorials and veterans are not being accepted at this time.
-Read more here.
-We apologise for the inconvenience.
+The NSW War Memorials Register has undergone essential maintenance and system upgrades from July 2023 to March 2024.
+Submissions about war memorials are being accepted from 11 March 2024.
+Submissions about individual veterans are not being accepted at this time.
+Read more here

 Caring for our War Memorials is a comprehensive guide prepared by the NSW Public Works Advisory.
 It outlines best-practice advice on how to appropriately safeguard a war memorial’s significance and maintain its fabric and setting.
 It is aimed at local communities and tradespeople.
 The guide is intended to show how local communities can honour their servicemen and servicewomen with due ceremony, while also protecting war memorials from risk and damage, so they can be conserved for future generations of Australians.